 Metal-Rules.com: So it was a win-win situation after all?

 Metal-Rules.com: Was that immediately on your mind to ask Andy to finish the record?

 Bill Steer: Oh yeah, yeah.
 Absolutely.
 He’d been involved with the record from the start, you know, because he lent us gear.
 You know, we borrowed amps, guitars.
 So yeah, we kept in touch with him throughout the process.
 So it was very natural.

 Metal-Rules.com: Are we going to see more albums coming from you guys in the future?

 Bill Steer: I hope so.
 I mean, we’ve got a lot more touring to do and a load of festivals.
-But if we get through all of that and it still feels positive as it does now, I would say we’ll definitely tackle another record.
+But if we get through all of that and it still feels positive as it does now, I would say we’ll definitely make another record.
 It’s a fun thing to do.
 It’s a really nice challenge.

-Metal-Rules.com: Actually what kind of deal do you have with your record company now?
+Metal-Rules.com: Actually, what kind of deal do you have with your record company now?

-Metal-Rules.com: I was just about to ask your old label Earache, do you have any kind of connection to them anymore?
+Metal-Rules.com: I was just about to ask your old label Earache.
+Do you have any kind of connection to them anymore?

-Bill Steer: No, I mean it was very acrimonious.
-Like there was a legal situation which lasted a very long time and I can’t really say more, just in case there’s — in case there’s another legal situation.
+Bill Steer: No, I mean, it was very acrimonious.
+Like there was a legal situation which lasted a very long time, and I can’t really say more, just in case there’s — in case there’s another legal situation.
 Yeah, it’s a shame.